top of page

 Guitarist Dave Newton - a Rickenbacker Kid who is easily the most forthcoming Lemon Drop in conversation - was only ten when he hitched down to London to see The Clash and Sham 69 at one of the rock against racism carnivals.

-And the pair of them were just on the threshold of their teens when the release of the early Zoo label singles pre staged the dawn of a new Mersey Beat.
-Now, pubescent males are notoriously impressionable types, but the effect of the latter stirrings on Dave and Paul were particularly significant.
+And the pair of them were just on the threshold of their teens when the release of the early Zoo label singles pre-staged the dawn of a new Mersey Beat.
+Now, pubescent males are notoriously impressionable types, but the effect of the latter stirrings on Dave and Paul was particularly significant.

 The Mighty Lemon Drops with bassist Tony Linehan and drummer Keith Rowley got together six years later, the music of Merseyside's post-punk 'crucial three - Echo, Teardrop, Wah - was to prove a lasting, if not sole, influence on these Black Country boys.